kirkdrichardson/physics-art/README.md

 ## Basic Code Formatting Params

 - single quotes are used throughout the code base
-  - an exception is in the scss files, which use double quotes
+  - an exception is in the css files, which use double quotes
 - tabs are used over spaces with a space width of 2